In the previous section, we created an app whose view looked like this before clicking the Get data from server button:

 http://localhost:8000/src/DecodingJson.elm.
 The only element you should see is a button.

 Transitioning to the Loading State

-You’ll see a table containing posts immediately after clicking the Get data from server button.
+Click the Get data from server button and you should immediately see a table containing posts.
 Although the HTTP request transitions to Loading state after the button is clicked, we don’t see

 Loading... on the page.
 For that text to appear, we need to make our server wait a couple of seconds before returning a response.
 Stop

 Ctrl + c and restart it with the

 --delay takes the number of milliseconds as an argument.